mleibeng/ReactProjects/README.md

 # ReactProjects
-Some smaller React projects to learn the Framework
+Some smaller React projects using Vite to learn the library